smarter-sh/smarter/docs/source/smarter-framework/react-integration.rst

       css output files, making the manifest.json file essential for clean and thorough builds.
-2. **Django Template Tags**: Smarter uses custom Django template tags to parse the manifest.json file and generate the appropriate HTML tags for including the built React components in our Django templates.
+2. **Django Template Tags**: Smarter uses custom Django template tags to parse the manifest.json file and generate the appropriate HTML tags for adding the built React component in a Django templates.
 3. **Component Props**: Smarter passes props from Django to React components via Django view context, mapped to data attributes on the HTML elements that serve as mounting points for the React components.
 As a matter of practice and consistency, the view always passes all salient cookie names for Django session management, CSRF protection, etcetera.
-See this example Django template ``smarter/templates/react/terminal-emulator.html``.
 4. **Django Templates**: These are deliberately simple and typically limited to nothing more than the mounting points for the React components along with the attributes mapping the view context to individual data attributes.